carlobaldassi/GaussDCA.jl/README.md

       which means it will be automatically computed (this takes additional time); otherwise, a real value between `0` and `1` can be given.
- * `max_gap_fraction`: maximum fraction of gap symbols in a sequence; sequences which exceed this threshold are discarded.
+ * `max_gap_fraction`: maximum fraction of gap symbols in a sequence; sequences that exceed this threshold are discarded.
 The default value is `0.9`.
  * `score`: the scoring function to use.
 There are two possibilities, `:DI` for the Direct Information, and `:frob` for the Frobenius norm.
 The